nikhil-kharbanda/UofT-PersonalPortfolioAttempt2/README.md

   - [Tests](#tests)

 ## Installation
-  Just click the link, or go to https://nikhil-kharbanda.github.io/UofT-PersonalPortfolioAttempt2/
+  Just click the link, or go to https://nikhil-kharbanda.github.io/UofT-PersonalPortfolioAttempt2/.
+  Used Carousel.js and Typing.js for development

 ## Installation
   Purpose of this project was to make a more polished personal portfolio webpage, while displaying extra information.
 Attached a resume, entered my certifs, etc so potential employeers can see all my information at any time.